open-mmlab/mmpretrain/docs/en/tools/visualization.md

 ## Class Activation Map Visualization

 MMClassification provides `tools\visualizations\vis_cam.py` tool to visualize class activation map.
-Please use `pip install grad-cam` command to install [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam).The supported methods are as follows:
+Please use `pip install "grad-cam>=1.3.6"` command to install [pytorch-grad-cam](https://github.com/jacobgil/pytorch-grad-cam).The supported methods are as follows:

 | Method   | What it does |
 |----------|--------------|